THE SCIENCE OF LIFE

 What Is Ayurveda?

-Ayurveda is a branch of Vedic Science.
-It literally means the knowledge of life & originated in India as the traditional medical system over 5,000 years ago.
-The Buddha had an Ayurvedic Doctor.
-Chinese Medicine’s roots are in Ayurveda.
-It works both as a preventative & curative medicine.
-In India today, there are Ayurvedic medical schools training physicians in: internal medicine, surgery, gynecology, pediatrics, toxicology & gerontology.
+Ayurveda, a branch of Vedic Science, literally means “the science of life” and it originated in India as the traditional medical system over 5,000 years ago.
+Considered one of the oldest forms of medicine, Ayurveda is at the root of traditional Chinese Medicine.
+Even the Buddha, himself, utilized Ayurvedic remedies.
+This ancient science works both as a preventative and curative medicine.
+In India today, there are Ayurvedic medical schools training physicians in: internal medicine, surgery, gynecology, pediatrics, toxicology & Gerontology.

-There are 3 constitutions or doshas in Ayurveda: Vata, Pitta & Kapha.
-These three doshas are comprised of the natural elements: ether, air, fire, water & earth.
-Everything that is alive has the 5 elements within it & all 3 doshas.
-However, every living being has a unique blend of the elements & thus the doshas.
-For example, a person may have more fire within them if they are a natural born leader compared to another person that has more of the water element & prefers to act as a loving support for those around them.
+There are 3 constitutions in Ayurveda: Vata Dosha, Pitta Dosha & Kapha Dosha.
+These three doshas are comprised of natural elements: ether, air, fire, water, and earth.
+Everything that is alive has the 5 elements within it and all 3 doshas.
+However, every living being has a unique blend of the elements and thus the doshas.
+For example, a person may have more fire within them if they are a natural born leader compared to another person that has more of the water element and prefers to act as a loving support for those around them.